oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ### 4.7.2 Topics beginning with \$

 [The Server MUST NOT match Topic Filters starting with a wildcard character (# or +) with Topic Names beginning with a \$ character]{.mark}
-\[MQTT-SN-???\].
+\[MQTT-SN-4.7.2-1\].
 The Server SHOULD prevent Clients from using such Topic Names to exchange messages with other Clients.
-Server implementations MAY use
-Topic Names that start with a leading \$ character for other purposes.
+Server implementations MAY use Topic Names that start with a leading \$ character for other purposes.

 > **Informative comment**